brownben/munro/README.md

 # serve with hot reload at localhost:8080
 npm run serve

+# lint and fix styles and javascript
+npm run lint

+# check javascript and styles match rules
+npm run check

 # build for production with minification
 npm run build

 # build for production and view the bundle analyzer report
 npm run build -- --report

-# lint stylus and javascript
-npm run lint

-# lint and fix javascript
-npm run lint-js

 # run all jest unit tests
 npm test